How to Configure and Use RMAN Compressed Backup for Oracle?

 Compression before encryption yields better overall throughput—set CONFIGURE ENCRYPTION FOR DATABASE ON after configuring compression.

+As to the data security, Vinchin is equipped with ransomware protection and malware scan features, preventing critical production data from being attacked throughout backup and recovery procedures.
 The Vinchin web console is simple and intuitive.
 To back up an Oracle database, you typically:

 Select Oracle Database